Dental trauma

 Go to follow-up appointments either with your dentist or at the hospital.

 Your tooth can also be rejected, eaten away, and become infected.
-This can happen several years after your dental trauma, so it is important to see your dentist regularly.
+This can happen several years after your dental trauma.
+It is important to see your dentist regularly.

 How can I contact the Maxillofacial Department?